 Apps don’t come with an instruction manual, and they don’t need to.
 Before users even install the app, they know how it should work.
 But does your app fit their mental model?

 This post is part of a 9-part series on UX psychology.
-The next post in the series will be coming soon.
+Read the next post on Hick’s Law.

 What is a Mental Model?

 Too many articles and blog posts use lengthy and hard-to-follow definitions, so let’s keep things simple.
 A mental model is an idea about how something is supposed to work.
 Think of it as a subconscious instruction manual.
 Every time you use an app or website, you rely on your mental model to guide you.

 For instance, whenever you load a new website, you rely on your mental model to figure out how to use it.
 Let’s say you load up our website.
 What do you do?